TF-CBT: Advanced Topics

 In addition, there will be opportunities for therapists to interact and share ideas and resources with each other.
 The training will conclude with a Q&A session with the facilitators.

-This training is designed for clinicians who currently provide therapy services to children aged 3-18 at a CAC.
+This training is designed for clinical supervisors and therapists who currently provide services to children aged 3-18 at a CAC.
 You do not have to be nationally certified in TF-CBT in order to attend this training.
-However, you must have at least completed basic TF-CBT training which includes:
+However, you must have at least completed basic TF-CBT training, which includes:

 - completion of the basic three-day training on TF-CBT

-- completion of the 12 following consultation calls
+- completion of at least 9 following consultation calls

 Jennifer has been a child and family therapist for 25 years and a clinical supervisor for 18 years, specializing in the treatment of trauma, attachment disorders, children in foster care, and high-risk adolescent behaviors.
 She is the co-author of Maybe Days: A Book for Children in Foster Care.
 She is an approved national trainer and consultant for Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Cognitive-Behavioral Intervention for Trauma in Schools (CBITS).
 Jennifer has a private practice in the Midwest Center for Psychotherapy and Sex Therapy in Middleton, Wisconsin.
 In addition to providing psychotherapy at Midwest Center, Jennifer frequently provides training and consultation to therapists locally, regionally, and nationally.